 The event was chaired by Fi Glover, BBC journalist and presenter and our speakers were Chris Phillipson, Professor of Applied Social Studies and Social Gerontology, Keele University and Mary Gilhooly, Professor of Gerontology, School of Health Sciences and Social Care, Brunel University.
 Chris's paper was entitled 'Reinventing Ageing for the 21st Century: New institutions and solidarities' and Mary's ‘Retire and Die: Is this what the old owe the young?’

-A recording of the discussion can be listened to on the Social Sciences podcast page.
+A recording of the discussion can be found on our podcast page.

 The Myths and Realties series of public debates is organised in association with the Academy of Social Sciences with the support of the Economic and Social Research Council.